pranay-ashar/aws-auto-python/README.md

 - Method list_buckets to list all the s3 Buckets peresnt in the account.
 - Method list_bucket_objects to list all the objects within a specific s3 bucket.
-- Method setup_bucket to create and setup a new bucket with necessary policies
+- Method setup_bucket to create and setup a new bucket with necessary policies.
+- Method handle_directory to sync directory tree to a bucket.